 Frequency of cleaning

-The more often housekeepers come to clean your home, the lower the price usually is, Franco says.
+The more often a cleaner or housekeeper comes to clean your home, the lower the price usually is, Franco says.
 That’s because the cleaners are able to keep up the condition of the home, requiring less work for them during each visit.

 Hiring a service vs. an individual